stephenajulu/ajulusthoughts.com/content/post/how-to-become-healthy-my-tips.md

 ## 1. Cut out sugar completely

 Many don't realize that sugar is as addictive as cocaine, or that it's the number 1 food for cancer(No 2 being [MSG](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5746034/)).
-Cut it out completely, this means no sugar, no honey, no fruits and no "hidden" sugars.
+Cut it out completely, this means no sugar, no honey, no fruits, and no "hidden" sugars.
 Sugar causes inflammation and puts stress on the body.
 Plus there's the fact that it spikes insulin.
 I don't want to offend doctors and others but they keep endorsing foods with sugar, knowing very well how bad it is to the body.

 ## 2. Cut out vegetable fats, embrace animal fats

 I know how controversial this is.
-But vegetable fat especially the liquid versions are unstable.
+But vegetable fat especially the liquid versions is unstable.
 It was found out to be one molecule away from plastic(we all know how bad plastic is to our bodies).
 It's just not right for you.
 Before we used to eat animal fats, people were healthy, low heart and artery issues.
 Now just look at the world.
 If vegetable fat was good then things out to have changed, even a little bit.
 We are literally eating machine/engine lubricant.
 Don't be fooled by these industries, they are lying to you to fill their pockets, and then the health guys benefit from this.

 Kindly read the book "[The Big Fat Suprise by Nina Teicholz](https://www.amazon.com/gp/product/1451624433/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1451624433&linkCode=as2&tag=stephenajulu-20&linkId=505998cbd172625f0bb6b834c1d53b39)" and learn how important saturated fats are for your body and the whole lie surrounding them.
 Testosterone is on the decline due to a lack of adequate saturated fats.

 ## 3. Eat more meat and eggs

 Meat and eggs are important for your body.
 Forget vegetable protein.
-Animal meat and eggs are rich in proteins and amino acids that are crucial.
+Animal meat and eggs are rich in proteins and crucial amino acids.
 Go for free-range products or as Kenyans call it "Kienyeji".
 These have more nutrients.
 Especially Eggs, they are superfoods, eat more of them.
 Try the [carnivore diet](https://www.healthline.com/nutrition/carnivore-diet#:\~:text=The%20Carnivore%20Diet%20is%20a,grains%2C%20nuts%2C%20and%20seeds.).

 ## 4. Exercise at least twice a week and for 40 minutes